reinier/fyi/README.md

 This site is the blog and newsletter of [Reinier Ladan](https://reinierladan.nl).
 For now it's all in Dutch, but who knows how long the AI overlords will take to figure out a world language that anybody can understand by way of forced augmentation.

-## Run this site with Codespaces
+## Run this site from a devcontainer

 The repository supports Codespaces, so editting and testing this site is as easy as tapping the green 'Code' button, select the 'Codespaces' tab and hit the 'Create Codespace on main' button.
 An online code editor and server is being deployed for you to hack away.
+If you want to run this locally without installing dependencies, you can also use [DevPod](https://devpod.sh/) in combination with [Docker](https://www.docker.com/).

+After spinning up an environment, run `npm run start` to get going.

 ## Social image (og:image)

 If a 'socialPreview' property is provided  in the frontmatter of a post or a newsletter, that text is rendered in the social image.
+If a `socialImage` is provided in the frontmatter, that image is used as the social image.

 ## Recipe support